This article was written by the Great Wheal Vor Community and Environment group and was revised in September 2024

 Environment.

-Our community will closely monitor CTL communications to the public as communication thus far has been lamentable.
+The community will closely monitor CTL communications to the public as thus far communication been almost non-existent.

-For example, CTL has said to the media from the very start of the project, that there has not been any meaningful objections to its plan.
-We disagree – see below
+For example, CTL has said to the media from the very start of the project, that there have not been any meaningful objections to its plan.
+We disagree.